Looking for simple cleaning tips for the house? Save time and clean in half the time with these clever cleaning shortcuts.

 It’s my go-to whenever I’m in a hurry and I just got the call that I’ve got company coming over in a hot minute.

 This mop is AMAZING.
 I love it because you don’t have to change out the pads on the bottom of every room or so.
 It’s so much more eco-friendly because it has a washable pad that can just be tossed into the washer when you are done.
-The cleaner bottle just fits into it (we show this more in the video) and you just squirt and go.
+The cleaner bottle just fits into it and you just squirt and go.
 You don’t have to pause when cleaning the hardwood floors.
-We use this Rejuvenate Hardwood Floor Cleaner with it.
+I use this hardwood floor cleaner with it.
 It’s professional strength, designed specifically for hardwood and streak-free.

 Quick tip: how to get scratches out of hardwood: